haocai1992/haocai1992.github.io/_posts/2022-01-11-how-to-set-up-your-environment-for-spark.markdown

 Spark is a very popular open-source big data framework that is being used by many companies in the industry.
 Here I want to show you how to set up Spark environment in a Linux machine (I am using Ubuntu 20.04.3).

+(This article was also published on [Towards Dev](https://towardsdev.com/how-to-set-up-your-environment-for-spark-7820b84491ef).)

 ## Installation
 Here is the list of things we need to install:
 1. JDK